JonathanSpraggett/JonathanSpraggett.github.io/_portfolio/4-RoboSoccer_ukf.md

     <em>Each point from the field line is transformed to a point cloud situated on the ground plane</em>
 </p>

-For rotation the method is more challenging, See Figure \ref{fig:rotation}.
+For rotation the method is more challenging, See Figure below.
 First, a central location for all particles is calculated. represented as the orange point.
 Next, every single point is projected to its closest line, and the angle between the moved point and the final point is calculated.
 By summing up the average angle, we get the average rotation of the point cloud to its corresponding line.

 <p align="center">
 <img src='/images/angular_rotation.png' width="600"/>